Construction Insurance in Alexandria, VA, McLean, VA, and Throughout Virginia

 Your clients rely on you to properly do your job with an expert eye for detail and not leave them at risk of facing significant problems with the finished product.
 You must take responsibility for your operations and liabilities; this means investing in quality insurance benefits.

 Here at Kinneman Insurance, we believe in taking a comprehensive approach to every construction business’s insurance needs.
 If you’re located in Alexandria, McLean, and the surrounding area, then we’re the place to turn for optimized coverage.

 Basic Construction Coverage

-Your standard construction insurance needs to include essential benefits like:
+Your standard construction insurance should include essential benefits like:

-General Liability Insurance: This covers the business in the event it causes property damage or bodily injuries to another party, like a client or vendor.
+General Liability Insurance: This covers the business if it causes property damage or bodily injuries to another party, like a client or vendor.

 Business Interruption Insurance: This helps you pay the bills if you must temporarily close after a damaging accident.